 Actions can be represented by a series of attributes that describe it and the context it was involved, allowing the creation of a provenance graph.
 As illustrated by Figure 1, every action needs some information: a reason for its existence, why the action was performed, what triggered it, and who performed the action.
 In addition, the time of its occurrence can be important depending of the reason of using provenance.
 The main reason of using provenance is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
 Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what its affect should be recorded for analysis.

 Figure 1: Data model diagram.
-Gray classes represent provenance classes.
+Gray classes represent generic provenance classes.

 For example, a monster attacked the player and scored a hit causing some damage, which in turns decreases the player’s hit points (hp).
 For this action, the relevant information is: when it was executed (time, turn, or combat round), who executed it (the monster), why it was executed (was it a special attack used because his hp was low?
-Or a normal attack?), who this action affected (in this case is the player), and the consequences of this action (decreased the player’s hp).
+Or a normal attack?), who this action affected (in this case, the player), and the consequences of this action (decreased the player’s hp).
 If the action affects more than one person, then record all people involved and how the action affected each one.
-For example, the attack action was actually a buffing attack, which provides a boost the monster’s allies and does damage to the target.
-So aside from recording the damage inflicted, it should also be recorded the buff received by the monster’s allies.
+For example, suppose that the attack action was actually a buffing attack, which provides a boost to the monster’s allies and does damage to the target.
+In this case, aside from recording the inflicted damage, it should also be recorded the buff received by the monster’s allies.

 Events also work in a similar way as actions, with the difference in who triggered them, since events are not necessary tied to persons.
 For objects, its name, type, location, importance and the events that are generated by it can also be stored to aid in the construction of the graph.
 Lastly, agents can have their names, attributes, goals, and current location recorded.
 Figure 1 illustrates this data model diagram, which maps provenance types to the context used in games.
 The gray classes are the original provenance objects used for the mapping.
 The diagram also exemplifies some basic information that should be considered to be stored.